 Together, the directors have wide-ranging business and financial experience.
-A brief description of the background of each director is presented on pages 5 to 13 of this annual report.
+A brief description of the background of each director is presented on pages 3 to 12 of this annual report.

-The Board annually examines its size with a view to determine the impact of the number on its effectiveness, provided always that the number of directors shall not exceed 12 as provided under Article 107 of the Company's articles of association.
+The board annually examines its size with a view to determine the impact of the number on its effectiveness, provided always that the number of directors shall not exceed 12 as provided under article 107 of the Company's articles of association.

-Tan Sri Ahmad Bin Mohd Don being an independent non-executive director assumes the role of senior independent non-executive director to address concern that may be raised by shareholders of the Company.
+Tan Sri Ahmad Bin Mohd Don, being an independent non-executive director, assumes the role of senior independent non-executive director to address concern that may be raised by shareholders of the Company.

-Board Gender Diversity
+Board Diversity

-The Board acknowledges the importance of board diversity, including gender diversity, to the effective functioning of the Board.
+The board acknowledges the importance of having diverse elements among its members, which include gender, age, ethnicity, nationality, professional background, skills and experience.
 Female representation will be considered when vacancies arise and suitable candidates are identified, underpinned by the overriding primary aim of selecting the best candidate to support the achievement of the Company's strategic objectives.